owntracks/booklet/docs/clients/recorder.md

 ## Recorder

 The [OwnTracks Recorder][1] is a lightweight program for storing and accessing location data published via MQTT by the OwnTracks apps.
-It is a compiled program which is easily to install and operate even on low-end hardware, and it doesn't require external an external database.
+It is a compiled program which is easily to install and operate even on low-end hardware, and it doesn't require an external database.

 ### Docker